Blog article

-If you’re struggling with student loan payments, you’re not alone.
-As of December 2024, over 42 million Americans have federal student loan debt, totaling a staggering $1.6 trillion.
+If you're struggling with student loan payments, you're not alone.
+Over 42.8 million Americans carry federal student loan debt, totaling a staggering $1.84 trillion.

 The good news is that there are several student loan forgiveness programs available that could potentially eliminate some or all of your debt.